Blackspot seabream

-The blackspot seabream (Pagellus bogaraveo), also known as the red seabream and as the besugo, is a species of marine ray-finned fish belonging to the family Sparidae, which includes the seabreams and porgies.
-This is a widespread species in the Eastern Atlantic from Norway to Mauritania, including Macaronesia and the western Mediterranean.
-It is an important species to fisheries, although overfishing has led to this species being classified as Near Threatened.
+The blackspot seabream (Pagellus bogaraveo), also known as the red seabream or besugo, is a species of marine ray-finned fish belonging to the family Sparidae, the seabreams and porgies.
+It is widespread in the Eastern Atlantic from Norway to Mauritania, including Macaronesia and the western Mediterranean.
+It is an important species to fisheries, and overfishing has led to it being classified as Near Threatened.

 Taxonomy

-The blackspot seabream was first formally described as Sparus bogaraveo in 1768 by the Danish zoologist and mineralogist Morten Thrane Brünnich with its type localities given as Marseille.
-The genus Pagellus is placed in the family Sparidae within the order Spariformes by the 5th edition of Fishes of the World.
-Some authorities classify this genus in the subfamily Pagellinae, but the 5th edition of Fishes of the World does not recognise subfamilies within the Sparidae.
+The blackspot seabream was first formally described as Sparus bogaraveo in 1768 by the Danish zoologist and mineralogist Morten Thrane Brünnich with its type locality given as Marseille.
+It was subsequently moved to Pagellus.
+The genus Pagellus is placed in the family Sparidae, which is placed in the order Spariformes by the 5th edition of Fishes of the World but in the order Acanthuriformes by the Catalog of Fishes.
+Some authorities classify this genus in the subfamily Pagellinae, but neither Fishes of the World nor the Catalog of Fishes recognizes subfamilies within Sparidae.

 Etymology

-The blackspot seabream has the specific name bogaraveo which is derived from the local common name for this species in Marseille, bogue-raveo.
+The specific name bogaraveo is derived from the local common name for this species in Marseille, bogue-raveo.

 Description

-The blackspot seabream is a fish with a moderately deep body, a rounded snout and large eyes which have a diameter greater than the length of the snout.
+The blackspot seabream has a moderately deep body, a rounded snout and large eyes whose diameter is greater than the length of the snout.
 It has small sharp teeth and larger, flatter teeth set into the sides of the jaws.
-It has a long dorsal fin which has 12 spines in the anterior portion and 12–13 branched rays in the posterior portion.
-The shorter anal fin has three spines and 12–13 branched rays.
-The pectoral fins are relatively long and are pointed at their tips.
-The back and upper flanks are reddish in colour and the lower part of the body is silvery with a pinkish tinge.
-There is a black spot situated directly above the base of the pectoral fin.
+It has a long dorsal fin with 12 spines in the anterior portion and 12–13 branched rays in the posterior portion.
+The shorter anal fin has 3 spines and 12–13 branched rays.
+The pectoral fins are relatively long and have pointed tips.
+The back and upper flanks are reddish in color and the lower part of the body is silvery with a pinkish tinge.
+There is a black spot situated directly above the pectoral-fin base.
 The maximum recorded standard length is 70 cm but a more common standard length is 30 cm.
 The largest published weight is 4 kg.

 Distribution

-The blackspot seabream is largely found in the waters of the eastern North Atlantic from Norway south to Cape Blanc in Mauritania; its range extends into the western Mediterranean as far as the Strait of Sicily and the Adriatic.
+The blackspot seabream is largely found in the waters of the eastern North Atlantic, from Norway to Cape Blanc in Mauritania.
+Its range extends into the western Mediterranean, as far as the Strait of Sicily and the Adriatic Sea.
 It is also found around the Canary Islands and the Azores and has been recorded off Iceland.